gw-ospo/curioss-patterns/Event-Tabling.md

 # Known Instances

-* [The George Washington University] (https://ospo.gwu.edu/georgehacks-makerspace-2025): The George Washington University Open Source Program Office tabled at a makerspace event hosted by a student-run organization GeorgeHacks.
+* [The George Washington University](https://ospo.gwu.edu/georgehacks-makerspace-2025): The George Washington University Open Source Program Office tabled at a makerspace event hosted by a student-run organization GeorgeHacks.
 The GW OSPO Student Ambassadors tabled the event and were able to meaningfully connect with students, advertise their upcoming events, and increase open source awareness with students from a variety of disciplines and backgrounds.

 # Contributors & Acknowledgements